SantFdez/the-communicator-app-react/README.md

-# the-communicator-app-react
-The Communicator Game Cards in React
+# The Communicator Game Cards
+This game is a digitalization of "El Comunicario®", a Cards Game created by Virginia Gawel.

+Centro Transpersonal de Buenos Aires®